 Amniotomy, also known as artificial rupture of membranes (AROM) and by the lay description "breaking the water," is the intentional rupture of the amniotic sac by an obstetrical provider.
 This procedure is common during labor management and has been performed by obstetrical providers for at least a few hundred years.
-The reasons for intentional rupture of the amniotic sac during labor are multifold and include, but are not limited to, influencing the speed of labor, allowing for more direct monitoring of fetal status, and qualitative assessment of the amniotic fluid.
+The reasons for the intentional rupture of the amniotic sac during labor are multifold and include, but are not limited to, influencing the speed of labor, allowing for more direct monitoring of fetal status, and qualitative assessment of the amniotic fluid.

 The amniotic cavity is an enclosed space within the uterus in which the fetus develops and is protected during the antepartum period.
 The amniotic cavity is comprised of a dual layer membrane, which includes an inner layer known as the amnion and an outer layer known as the chorion.
 This potential space forms early in pregnancy and is filled with serous fluid during the first few weeks of pregnancy.
 With further development of the fetus, specifically the fetal urinary system, the fluid in this potential space increases as the developing fetus excretes urine.
 Fetal urine comprises most of the amniotic fluid.
 Typically, this barrier remains intact throughout the duration of gestation, and the amniotic membranes will spontaneously rupture, releasing the amniotic fluid either immediately preceding spontaneous labor or sometimes after the onset of spontaneous labor.